Faculty in the Department of History

 Professor Volk advises graduate students studying various aspects of nineteenth- and twentieth-century U.S. History that dovetail with his own broad historical interests.
-His current and former graduate students work on issues ranging from patriotism, public education, racial prejudice, and disability to environmental politics, public health and urban space, and governance in the American West.
+His current and former graduate students work on issues ranging from patriotism, public education, racial prejudice, and disability to political economy, environmental politics, public health, and governance in the American West.
 Professor Volk is accepting both MA and PhD students in the next admissions cycle.
 Please contact him by e-mail if you are interested in working with him as a graduate student.
 Current doctoral students interested in preparing an examination field advised by Professor Volk should contact him early in their graduate career.

 Professor Volk directs the History Department's graduate program and advises its chapter of Phi Alpha Theta (the history honor society) and the UM History Society.
 He founded the department's Lockridge History Workshop and continues to coordinate it each year.
 Volk is also a Prelaw advisor for history undergraduates and an affiliated faculty member of the African American Studies Program.
 He was the 2014 recipient of the Helen and Winston Cox Award for Excellence in Teaching and the University of Montana's 2015 nominee for CASE Professor of the Year.
 In 2015, Professor Volk was named a University of Montana Provost's Distinguished Faculty Lecturer.
 In 2019, he won the University of Montana College of Humanities and Sciences' William Reynolds Award for Excellence in Teaching Across the Curriculum.

 Field of Study